PenCom Okays Use of RSA Balance for Mortgage

 James Emejo in Abuja

-The National Pension Commission (PenCom), Friday said it had approved the issuance and immediate implementation of the Guidelines on Accessing Retirement Savings Account (RSA) balance towards payment of equity contribution for residential mortgage by RSA holders.
+The National Pension Commission (PenCom) yesterday said it has approved the issuance and immediate implementation of the Guidelines on Accessing Retirement Savings Account (RSA) balance towards payment of equity contribution for residential mortgages by RSA holders.

 PenCom, in a statement, therefore, urged interested RSA holders to contact their PFAs for more information and guidance.